Healing in the Atonement

 |I know people personally who

-have been healed and delivered instantly from addictions, as a result of
+have been healed and delivered instantly from addictions and illness, as a result of

 I also have been prayed for personally with regards to illnesses, and have not been healed, although the conditions have improved over time.

 I've seen people line up in healing prayer lines dozens of times without ever being healed.

-I've known great bible teachers with much faith, who have endured lives of pain and repeated surgery and died at the height of their service to God.
+I've known great bible teachers with much faith, who have endured lives of pain and repeated surgery and then died at the height of their service to God.

-I believe that the "gift of healing" must still be around today but I can't say I've ever come across, or heard of anyone, who demonstrably has such a gift.
+I think that people with a specific "gift of healing" may not still be around today.
+I can't say I've ever come across, or heard of anyone, who demonstrably has such a gift.
 I think personal FAITH plays a far greater role in modern day miracles than we give it credit for.

 But I've also had dozens of prayers miraculously answered in my own life in such a way that I KNOW God hears the cry of a broken and desperate heart.